• Our Impact

 SHARE

 Attached are the full NLA-KGL contract documents.
-First is the full 2019 NLA-KGL contract and the second is the current 15-year contract signed in 2024 for KGL’s operation of the NLA’s 5/90 lottery online and via USSD in Ghana.
+The first document is the full 2019 NLA-KGL contract, and the second is the current 15-year contract signed in 2024 for KGL’s operation of the NLA’s 5/90 lottery online and via USSD in Ghana.
 We have not included two additional separate 10-year contracts for KGL to operate the NLA’s 5/90 lottery in Nigeria and Cote d’Ivoire.

-Based on the terms of the 2019 contract, KGL would have paid the NLA a total of GHC616 million in 2024 when KGL earned GHC3 billion in revenues from the NLA business (as confirmed by KGL’s owner).
-But in the current 15-year contract, KGL was to pay NLA a total GHC118.2 million in 2024.
-NLA lost a whopping GHC500 million.
+On the back of this analysis, KGL would have paid the NLA a total of GHC615 million in 2024.
+But in the current 15-year contract, KGL was to pay the NLA a total GHC118.2 million in 2024.
+On the basis of these contractual differences, the NLA was denied a whopping GHC496.8 million in 2024.

 Also pay attention to the revenue section on page 4 of the 2019 contract.
 The terms changed completely in the current contract to the disadvantage of the NLA.